loopmediagroup/py-gardener/README.md

 `LIB_DIR`: The source code of the project.

-`DOCKER`: Optional list of Docker containers the project will be tested inside.
+`DOCKER`: Optional list of Docker containers the project is developed against.

 ### What are the tests?